IHEC/ihec-ecosystems/SOP/Submissions.md

 ## 2. Raw data submission

 Having prepared the metadata, proceed to submit the raw experimental data to the archive of your choice.
+For sequencing raw data, the preferred format is FASTQ (over BAM and others).

 ## 3. EpiRR submission